 After you create a PTIN account, you will receive a Letter 4743 from the IRS to ensure it was you who created the account.
 If it was you, no action is necessary on your end.
 If it was not you, contact the PTIN Helpline.

-If you prefer, you can mail in Form W-12 to the IRS rather than use an online account, but your renewal will take four to six weeks to process.
+If you prefer, you can mail in your Form W-12 to the IRS rather than use an online account, but your renewal will take four to six weeks to process.
+Along with your W-12 form, you must submit an approved version of your Social Security Card along with one other government-issued document that contains a current photo ID.
+Refer to Form W-12 instructions for complete information regarding acceptable supporting documentation and application requirements.
 If you do choose to mail in the form, send it to this address:

 Looking for more information about common, IRS-issued identification numbers?
 Check out IRS Issued Identification Numbers Explained: TIN, ITIN, PTIN, CAF Number.

 Explore more of our recent Articles, User Stories, and Ebooks.